ashwinvenkat8/rail-fence/README.md

-# rail-fence
+# File Encryption and Decryption using Rail Fence
-File Encryption and Decryption using Rail Fence
+Built with help from the Internet.